Saint Andrews Parish, New Brunswick

-Saint Andrews Parish is a civil parish in Charlotte County, New Brunswick, Canada, located east of St. Stephen.
+Saint Andrews Parish is a geographic parish in Charlotte County, New Brunswick, Canada, located east of St. Stephen.

+For governance purposes, the entire parish is part of the town of Saint Andrews, which is a member of the Southwest New Brunswick Service Commission.

-The parish lost political significance after county municipalities were abolished in 1966.
-Local governance in the area is now provided by two entities: the town of Saint Andrews, which includes Navy Island and the Chamcook Local Service District, which includes Ministers Island.
-The LSD assesses for fire, police, zoning, emergency measures and animal control services.
-The taxing authority is 513.00 Chamcook.
+Prior to the 2023 governance reform, it comprised the town of Saint Andrews, which included Navy Island, and the Chamcook local service district, which included Ministers Island and the mainland north of the town.
+The LSD assessed for fire, police, zoning, emergency measures and animal control services.
+The taxing authority was 513.00 Chamcook.
 Both the town and the LSD are members of the Southwest New Brunswick Service Commission (SNBSC).

-Statistics Canada divides the area into Saint Andrews, Parish, and Saint Andrews, Town.
+For census purposes, Statistics Canada divides the area into Saint Andrews, Parish, and Saint Andrews, Town.

 Origin of name

 Historian William F. Ganong notes the use of St. Andrews Point in the Owen Journal of 1770 but considered the name to date back to French times.

 Five of the original six mainland parishes of Charlotte County used names of major saints recognised by the Church of England: Andrew (Scotland), David (Wales), George (England), Patrick (Ireland), and Stephen.